mautic/mautic/README.md

 or directly in Mautic:

 head over to the Plugins tab in Mautic:
-»click on the cogwheel (Settings) on the right hand top corner » go to plugins » click on update plugins on the right hand top corner
+» Click on the cogwheel (Settings) on the right hand top corner » Go to Plugins » Click on Update Plugins on the right hand top corner

 6. Now activate the plugin.